 Every Saturday, a market in the central square offers delicacies from the Périgord.
 You can sample pungent truffles from its forests, delicious honey from its fields, creamy cheeses from its dairies, unique wines from its vineyards, and more.

-Throughout the summer, a foodie night market takes place beneath the market hall and it stretches down the pedestrianised hight street, where we are.
+Throughout the summer, a foodie night market takes place beneath the market hall.
 You can enjoy an evening of highly affordable dishes and local wines – all in an incomparably friendly atmosphere.

 Beneath the central square lie the village’s troglodyte caves.
 Offering an insight into medieval life in the village, they are not to be missed.

 An annual medieval festival in Belvès, held each summer, brings together locals and visitors alike.
 Hundreds of participants help celebrate the village’s colourful past.

 Belvès is in the middle of châteaux country, and nearby châteaux, such as Milandes – once home to Josephine Baker – Beynac, Castelnaud and Biron, have to be seen to be believed.
 There’s even one literally just a few doors down the road from us.

 Flying, ballooning and canoeing are all popular local activities.
 Ramblers and cyclists say they relish the challenge of Belvès’ hilltop location.